The Excel export report is a download of all responses to your simulator. It is comprised of 7 sheets:

 - Final comments

 If you receive an error message when you run the Excel export from Budget Simulator, this means the report has an issue due to invalid responses within the report.

 A response will become invalid if changes are made to the simulator content or structure after it was submitted.
-For example, adding a new service after a response has been submitted breaks the export, as previous respondents do not have an answer for that service.
+For example, adding a new slider after a response has been submitted breaks the export, as previous respondents do not have an answer for that slider.

 What happens if I change content while the simulator is 'open' and live to the public?

 When the simulator is in it's open state and live to the public, you will find you still have access to the admin editable areas.

 It is important that even though it is technically possible, you don't make any changes to the simulator structure or integral service group content.
 If you do there may be a risk of rendering all responses submitted up to that point invalid.